 Lately there has been much fuss over a new—or is it old—beer style and what it should be called.
 The style I’m referring to is known by three different names; black IPA, India black ale (IBA), or Cascadian dark ale (CDA).
 In short, it is a dark, hoppy beer.
 But in truth, it is so much more.
 So the questions remain: what do we name it, who made it first and what defines the style?
 And, do any of these details even matter?

-Many folks want to call it a Black IPA and most in the Republic of Cascadia are using the CDA moniker.
-The Brewers Association recognized it as a style for the 2010 Great American Beer Festival, and dubbed it American-style India Black Ale.
-Well, at Oakshire Brewing, we proudly produce a Cascadian Dark Ale, O’Dark:30, and I’d like to give you some insight on what we, and many others in the Pacific Northwest, are thinking when producing CDAs.
+Many folks want to call it a black IPA, while most in the Republic of Cascadia are using the CDA moniker.
+The Brewers Association recognized it as a style for the 2010 Great American Beer Festival, and dubbed it American-style India black ale.
+Well, at Oakshire Brewing, we proudly produce a CDA, O’Dark:30, and I’d like to give you some insight on what we, and many others in the Pacific Northwest, are thinking when producing CDAs.

-In my area of the country, breweries like Widmer Brothers Brewing Company and Deschutes Brewery are making a version of this style.
+In my area of the country, many breweries are making a version of this style.
 Even medium and small craft breweries like Hopworks Urban Brewery, and Barley Brown’s Brew Pub, the 2010 Great American Beer Festival gold medal winner in American-style India Black Ale category, are getting into the fun.
 So we owe it to our customers to help define the style.

 Oakshire Brewing’s Definition